 RAAF Pilot Officer A I Crain - Pilot

 RAF Sergeant V Gledhill - Flight Engineer

 RAF Flying Officer T R Davies - Navigator

 RAAF Warrant Officer A A Braid - Air Bomber

-RAF Warrant Officer A J Owen Wireless Air Gunner

-RAAF Flight Sergeant P E T Tiernan - Mid Upper Gunner
+RAF Warrant Officer A J Owen - Wireless Air Gunner RAAF Flight Sergeant P E T Tiernan - Mid Upper Gunner

 RAAF Flight Sergeant A J Burns - Rear Gunner

 The aircraft exploded in the air throwing Warrant Officer Owen clear, injured he was hospitalized and spent the remainder of the war as a POW.
+Debris was scattered over a wide area North West of Nijmegen, Holland.
 All other members of the crew were killed.
-Alexander is buried in The Soldiers Cemetery, Uden, Noord Brabant, Holland Grave 86.
+Alexander is buried in The Soldiers Cemetery, Uden, Noord Brabant, Holland Grave 86

 Warrant Officer Braid is remembered with honour at the Australian War Memorial and on the Melbourne Cenotaph at Kew, Melbourne, Victoria.